jayhale/vercel-django-example/README.md

-# Django running on Zeit Now
+# Django running on Vercel

 ## Tutorial